 The SCoR role is to put a potentially suitable member in touch with the solicitor making the request.
 No contact details are passed on without the consent of the member.

-To apply to have your name entered on the SoR’s expert witness register please go to CoR Register of Expert Witnesses.
+To apply to have your name entered on the SoR’s expert witness list please go to CoR Expert Witnesses List.

 Since October 1st 2018 the SoR’s Professional Indemnity Insurance no longer extends cover to expert witness work.
 Following a Supreme Court ruling it is possible for expert witnesses to be sued.
 Members are advised to obtain their own indemnity insurance for expert witness work which can be obtained at reasonable cost via insurance brokers.